flipcoder/textbeat/README.md

     - add extra dot for using w/o note event (i.e. during arpeggiator), since lone dots dont mean anything
     - add a number to do multiplies (i.e. C.2)
 - !: accent a note (or set velocity)
+    - set velocity by provided percentage
-    - repeat for louder notes
+    - !! for louder notes
+    - !! for louder accent
+    - !! w/ number set future velocity
 - ?: play note quietly (or set velocity)
     - repeat or pass value for quieter notes
 - T: tuplet: (not yet implemented)